The Mason Jar

 What if your old college roommate called, raving about a book someone sent her, calling it the most beautiful book she’s ever read?
 “But,” she said, “it’s about you.”
 The author is your college ex.

 In The Mason Jar, Clayton Fincannon is a Tennessee farm boy raised at the feet of his grandfather.
 He and his grandfather leave letters for each other in a Mason jar on his grandfather’s desk; letters of counsel and affirmation.
-When Clayton attends college in Southern California, he meets and falls in love with a dark, debutante from Colorado, named Savannah.
+When Clayton attends college in Southern California, he meets and falls in love with a dark, debutante from Colorado.
 However, when an unmentioned past resurrects in her life and she leaves, Clayton is left with unanswered questions.

 Clayton goes on to serve as a missionary in Africa, while he and his grandfather continue their tradition of writing letters.
 When Clayton returns home five years later to bury his grandfather, he searches for answers pertaining to the loss of the young woman he once loved.
 Little does Clayton know, the answers await him in the broken Mason jar.